About this event

 With its distributed ledger architecture, consensus protocol and smart contracts features, we see potential applications of Blockchain to improve operation, risk management and compliance efficiency throughout the life cycles of insurance products, either on a standalone basis or in conjunction with the development of other emerging technologies.

-Blockchain with its unique feature of data immutability, might be able to prevent insurance fraud; in connection with Robo advisor, may effectively change the distribution channel; in conjunction with the development of smart tracking devices, may re-shape the current products pricing structure to be a more dynamic and customized insurance policy pricing mechanism based on performance data tracking.
+Blockchain, with its unique feature of data immutability, might be able to prevent insurance fraud; in connection with Robo advisor, may effectively change the distribution channel; in conjunction with the development of smart tracking devices, may re-shape the current products pricing structure to be a more dynamic and customised insurance policy pricing mechanism based on performance data tracking.

 - Workshop Thu, 11/05/2017 - 14:45 - 15:45 Workshop Sessions C